-The spiritual life is as much about taking time out to be solely with the Lord in prayer as it is about such things as raising money for the poor or going on charity walks or sponsored silences which of course are very good things in themselves, but not the complete picture.
-The present pandemic with its emphasis on 'staying at home' and being less active may be pointing us in this direction.
+The spiritual life is as much about taking time out to be solely with the Lord in prayer as it is about such things as raising money for the poor or going on charity walks or sponsored silences or even environmental issues which of course are very noble things in themselves, but not the complete picture.

 A prayer life will involve drawing spiritual nourishment from the Word of God followed by silent listening so that we can get to know the Lord and His Will for us in a one-to-one encounter.
 Remember the story of Mary and Martha.
 It was Mary, not the busy Martha, who chose the better part by sitting at the Lord's feet and listening to His words.
-Even Jesus Himself had to the listen to the Word of His Father.
+Even Jesus Himself needed to listen to the Word of His Father.
 He said 'my teaching is not my own but the teaching of the one who send me'.
-He would have listened to that teaching when alone with His Father in prayer - something he did quite often.
+He would have absorbed that teaching when alone with His Father in prayer - something he did frequently.

 The First Reading from Samuel also brings out this same point.
 Eli, when he eventually realised that it was the Lord who was calling the young Samuel, told him to answer with the words: "speak Lord, your servant is listening" - not "listen Lord your servant is speaking".
-There is of course a time for speaking, but without listening the focus will be too much on us, not the Lord.
+There is of course a time for speaking, but without listening the focus will be too much on our own individual needs and not on what the Lord asks.

-Blessed Mother Theresa always insisted that her nuns spend an hour in prayer each morning before they visit the 'poorest of the poor' in Calcutta.
-Otherwise they may just be doing a job and fail to see the face of Christ in these needy people.
+Blessed Mother Theresa always insisted that her nuns spend an hour in prayer early in the morning before they set out to tend to the 'poorest of the poor' in Calcutta.
+Otherwise they may just be doing a job and fail to see the face of Christ in these people in dire need.
 The Gospel today is the story of the Lord calling the first apostles.
-However, before he did this, the scriptures tell us that he spent the whole previous night in prayer to God so that His choice would not be arbitrary but based on God's Will.
+However, before he did this, the scriptures tell us that he spent the whole previous night in prayer to God so that His choice would not be arbitrary but based on the Will of his Father.
+We notice from the Post Office scandal that trusted politicians made very ill-advised arbitrary decisions in the past regarding IT software causing untold mental suffering and even imprisonment for hundreds of innocent people.